ExtensionsStore/QuickAddToCart/README.md

 =================

 A page where you can quickly add products to the cart.
-Page can be standalone or embedded in the customer dashboard.
+Page can be standalone or embedded elsewhere, such as the customer dashboard.

 How to use
 ----------